cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 The `position` attribute of this container element should be `relative` so that the virtual keyboard can correctly be placed relative to this element.

-For example when using [full screen elements](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) that contain mathfield, set this property to the full screen element to ensure the virtual keyboard will be visible.
+For example when using [full screen elements](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) that contain a mathfield, set this property to the full screen element to ensure the virtual keyboard will be visible.